HAMPTON GUITAR SCHOOL

 Where it all started...

-Founded by guitar tutor Sam Hunt, Hampton Guitar School opened up early 2026.
-Based in the corner of Hampton Vale, Peterborough, I teach individual and group lessons from home.
+My name is Sam Hunt, and I'm a professional guitarist and tutor.
+I founded Hampton Guitar School early 2026.
+I'm Based in the corner of Hampton Vale, Peterborough, and I teach individual and group lessons from a dedicated music learning space in my own home.

 What do I teach?